erikringsmuth/requirejs-router/readme.md

 ## activeRoute
 A reference to the active route.
 Example: `{path: '/home', moduleId: 'home/homeView'}`

-## testRoute(route)
+## testRoute(route, [url])
 Compares the route against the current URL.
 Returns `true` if it matches, `false` otherwise.

 ## loadCurrentRoute()
 Tells the router to load the module for the current route.
-Use this to trigger the initial page load.
-This will also get called by the `onUrlChange()` any time a hashchange or popstate event is triggered.
+This is called by the `on('statechange', onStateChangeHandler)` any time a hashchange or popstate event is triggered.

 ## on('statechange', onStateChangeHandler)
 Called when a hashchange or popstate event is triggered. `init()` sets up a default `statechange` event handler that calls `loadCurrentRoute()`.
 You can pass an option to `init()` to override this if you need to write your own `statechange` handler to do something before `loadCurrentRoute()` is called.